tweetlol/headless-vm/README.md

 ___
 ### the script:
 - allocated resources to the VM and basic networking settings
-	- `NETWORK_ADAPTER="nat"` is not optimal for ssh
 - internet connection shared from host
 ```
 #################################################